AlmTeo/Excelsibur/README.md

 #### Excelsibur ####

-Python project that manipulates excel files using openpyxl library.
+Python project with GUI that manipulates excel files using openpyxl library.